 Survivor pension (social insurance): The monthly pension is 60% of the pension the deceased received or would have been entitled to receive.
-The pension is paid for life if the survivor has a disability with an assessed loss of earning capacity greater than 70%, cares for a dependent child, has raised at least 3 children, or is at least aged 52 and has raised 2 children; otherwise, a limited pension is paid for up to 1 year (may be extended, subject to conditions).
+The pension is paid for life if the survivor has a disability with an assessed loss of earning capacity greater than 70%, cares for a dependent child, has raised at least three children, or is at least aged 52 and has raised two children.